OttoDIY/blockly/README.md

 # Otto Blockly

-This is a free and open source visual programming language based on Blockly from Google & MIT, to generate C/C++ code, compile and upload to any Arduino.
-Compatible [with any Otto DIY robot or Arduino related boards](https://www.ottodiy.com/software).
+This is a free and open source visual programming language based on Blockly from Google & MIT, to generate C/C++ code, compile and upload to multiple options of microcontrollers.
+Compatible [with any Otto DIY robot, Arduino oe ESP8266 and ESP32 related boards](https://www.ottodiy.com/software).
 It is the perfect software to get you started into coding and STEM robotics.

 ## [Click here to watch the video to see all the main features](https://youtu.be/chcWxh4Co_c)

 ## Installer
-This software can work offline (standalone) by installing it on your computer for [Windows (master branch)](https://github.com/OttoDIY/blockly).
+This software can work offline (standalone) by installing it on your computer go to releases for [Windows and MAC](https://github.com/OttoDIY/blockly/releases).
-MAC version too!

 [For Linux operating systems go to this repo](https://github.com/OttoDIY/blocklyLinux).

 You can [download the latest release from here](https://github.com/OttoDIY/blockly/releases).
 After the software is installed in your PC, it is ready to use immediately, you do not need to import Arduino libraries or any additional swtup for the boards because it comes with a copy of the Arduino CLI, it is all in one software!, you will be ready to upload codes directly to your robot or any other Arduino project via USB.